 Stafylo Beach, Skopelos

-Those who choose the Sporades for their holidays know if their special beauty and unique atmosphere.
+Those who choose the Sporades islands for their holidays know of their special beauty and unique atmosphere.
 In Stafylo Beach the greenery, which reaches where the wave breaks, is combined with emerald waters and a magical sandy coast.

-Stafylos Beach, being one of the most beautiful -if not the most beautiful- on the island, possesses good tourist infrastructure.
+Stafylos Beach, being one of the most beautiful -if not the most beautiful- beaches in Greece, possesses good tourist infrastructure.
 Regardless, it maintains a more secluded character, as does the whole island, which is visited by fewer people than the cosmopolitan Skiathos.
 The low profile of the islands, however, contributes to the preservation of Skopelos’ identity and traditional character, offering an authentic Greek island experience to the lucky few.

 Potami Beach, Samos

-With its trademark the church of Agios Nikolaos, above the beach, Potami is one of the most famous beaches in Karlovasi and all of Samos.
+With its trademark the church of Agios Nikolaos, above the beach, Potami is one of the most famous beaches in Greece, Karlovasi, and all of Samos.

 It is located on the northeast coast of Samos, after the port of Karlovasi, and is accessible both by car and on foot.
 The pebbles outside and the deep, clear water inside create the simple yet wondrous combination that makes Potami stand out.